asdingfs/pleco-to-anki-script/README.txt

-dragonmapper, for pinyin <-> zhuyin zhon, for common chinese constants opencc, for most accurate traditional <-> simplified conversion jieba, for most accurate segmentation of chinese characters pypinyin, to convert sentences to pinyin (simplified character inputs produces better results) pypinyin-dict, for more accurate pinyin dictionaries for pypinyin library cedict_utils, for parsing cedict dictionaries automatically
+dragonmapper, for pinyin <-> zhuyin zhon, for common chinese constants opencc, for most accurate traditional <-> simplified conversion jieba, for most accurate segmentation of chinese characters (works better in simplified chinese) pypinyin, to convert sentences to pinyin (simplified character inputs produces better results) pypinyin-dict, for more accurate pinyin dictionaries for pypinyin library cedict_utils, for parsing cedict dictionaries automatically